 Offering to buy a house is more than just saying "I'll take it."
 Your purchase offer might (depending on the custom in your state) take the form of a nearly complete contract, showing not only the price you're offering, but other important terms such as closing date and various contingencies you're requesting as a condition to finalizing the deal.
-And you may be competing with other prospective buyers, who've fallen in love with the same house.
+And you could be competing with other prospective buyers, who've fallen in love with the same house.

 Here are some commonly asked questions about what should or shouldn't go into a purchase offer.